anidhamal/SDC/CarND-Vehicle-Detection/README.md

 In this step, I used sliding window technique to look for cars in specific part of the image.
 There were lot of false positives and duplications which was avoided using heat map.

-I used following params to find the car in following frames
+I used following params to find the car in following window frames as it gave more successful results
 ```
 1. ystart = 350, ystop = 500, xstart= 550, xstop= 850, scale = 1.25
 2. ystart = 350, ystop = 700, xstart= 200, xstop= 500, scale = 1.51